timskovjacobsen/algorithms/README.md

-# Computational geometry algorithms
+# Algorithms

-This repository contains various computational geometry algorithms.
+Repository for various algorithms.
 For now, only Python code is used.

 The two primary purposes of the reposoory are: